Life at PCD

 3:00 PM - 5:00 PM

-Alumni Wine Tasting & Reception
+Wine Tasting

-All alumni are welcome.
-Wine will be served.
+All are welcome.
 Positive 21+ ID required.

 Chowder Day History